Skip Navigation

 PGCE Secondary History with QTS (11-16) course preparation

-The programme aims to develop reflective and analytical skills as well as providing practical experience in planning effective lessons, helping pupils to learn, and effective teaching and learning strategies.
+We’ll support you as you develop your academic, professional and vocational knowledge, understanding, skills and values necessary to become a high quality and effective teacher of History.
+Throughout your studies you’ll gain reflective and analytical skills as well as practical experience in planning effective lessons, helping pupils to learn, and effective teaching and learning strategies.

 Subject knowledge audit